KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 In KeyboardKit, a ``CalloutActionProvider`` can be used to provide secondary actions to an ``CalloutContext``, which in turn will update views like ``Callouts/ActionCallout``.

-KeyboardKit will bind a ``StandardCalloutActionProvider`` to ``KeyboardInputViewController/services`` when the keyboard is loaded.
-It has a base set of actions, but you can inject localized providers into it or replace it with a custom implementation at any time.
+KeyboardKit will bind a ``StandardCalloutActionProvider`` instance to ``KeyboardInputViewController/services`` when the keyboard is loaded.
+You can modify or replace this provider at any time.

 [KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
 It also lets you inherit **ProCalloutActionProvider** for more features.
 Information about Pro features can be found at the end of this article.